ganeti/ganeti/doc/design-ovf-support.rst

 - Vmdk is most commonly supported in virtualization software, it also has the advantage of producing relatively small disk images, which is extremely important advantage when moving instances.

-The conversion between RAW and the other formats will be done using qemu-img, which transforms, among other, raw disk images to monolithic sparse vmdk images.

 Import and export - the closer look
 ===================================